wacncontent/CustomizeTool/removeCommentOutput/articles/stream-analytics/stream-analytics-stream-analytics-query-patterns.md

 	WHERE
 		IsFirst(minute, 10) = 1

-Now let’s change the problem and find first car of particular Make in every 10 minute interval.
+Now let's change the problem and find first car of particular Make in every 10 minute interval.

 | LicensePlate | Make | Time |
 | --- | --- | --- |